20815235

 Description

-This course reviews and expands digital camera basics, Lightroom and Photoshop editing technique.
-Expression through photography as a fine art is developed through a series of problems stressing, personal vision and mastery of the photographic media.
+This is an intermediate-level digital photo course that reviews and expands camera functions, basic editing, and photography appreciation.
+Students’ expression through photography as a fine art is developed through a series of problems, stressing personal vision and grasp of the photographic medium.
 Students provide their own digital cameras.

 Total Credits